How Close Can You Build To a Septic Tank in 2023? What You Need To Know!

 I Have a Septic Tank Installed.
 Can I Sell My House?

 Of course, you can!
 As long as the tank meets the local regulations and is up to code, you shouldn’t have any problems.
-With that said, it might “scare away” people that are more used to a sewing system.
+However, it might “scare away” people used to a sewage system.
 In contrast, folks that love the idea of owning a private sewage system will find it to be a big pro.
-In any case, we recommend being forward about this and informing potential buyers in advance.
+In any case, we recommend being upfront about your septic tank and informing potential buyers in advance.

 How Do I Find the Septic Tank?

-If you bought a house recently, or you’re just too young to remember where the tank is located, the best thing to do is look for a manhole.
-It might not be very easy to find, but if you see a big, round cover on the ground, it probably leads into the septic tank.
-Do you have access to the original drawing of the house/property?
-Check it out.
-Finally, get in contact with a contractor or a septic service provider to help you out.
+If you bought a house recently or don’t know where the tank is located, the best thing to do is look for a manhole.
+It might not be easy to find, but if you see a big, round cover on the ground, it probably leads into the septic tank.
+If you have access to the original drawing of the house, you can locate it easily.
+Finally, you can also contact a contractor or a septic service provider to help you.

 Pavers Over a Septic: Is That Legal?

 No, you are not allowed to put pavers over a septic tank.
-Doing so will be a violation of state laws.
-The reason: septic tanks can’t handle extra weight and damage easily.
-Fixing a broken tank will cost you a lot of time, energy, and, of course, money (up to $3K, with most folks paying $700–2K).
+Doing so is a violation of state laws.
+Septic tanks can’t handle extra weight and damage easily.
+Fixing a broken tank will cost you a lot of time, energy, and, of course, money (up to $3K, with most paying $700–$2,000).
 Besides, if you put pavers over the tank, you’ll block access to it in the future.
-Plants, flowers, grass, and tarp can be put over a tank, though.
+However, plants, flowers, grass, and tarp can be put over a tank.